TI-Toolkit/tokens-wiki/tokens/piecewise(.md

 ## Optimization

 This command can simplify and compact the usage of piecewise expressions in programs.
-If you have less than 6 conditions that will never overlap, and they all affect a single variable, you can use the `piecewise(` command to make your code smaller, as shown below.
+If you have less than 6 conditions that will never overlap, and they all affect a single variable, you can use the <tt>piecewise(</tt> command to make your code smaller, as shown below.
 Beware of comparability, though.

 ```ti-basic
 :If X<2